Optimal and exact recovery on the general nonuniform Hypergraph Stochastic Block Model: Introduction

+When $q_{N} = \log(N)$, i.e. $\D_{\mathrm{GCH}} > 1$, \cite{Abbe2015RecoveringCI, Yun2016OptimalCR} (SBM) achieved exact recovery agnostically.
+By contrast, \cite{Zhang2023ExactRI} completed exact recovery on uniform HSBM by requiring prior knowledge of probability tensors.
+Therefore, our \Cref{thm:agnostic_strong_consistency} is more general than any other result in the current HSBM literature.

-\begin{remark} Threshold \eqref{eqn:GCH} indicates that the structural information of the non-uniform hypergraph is stronger than the uniform one.
-Exact recovery is achievable when all uniform layers are aggregated, even if it is impossible when only one of the uniform layer is used.
-An example with numerical experiments is discussed in \cite{Wang2023StrongCA}. \end{remark}
+In addition, \eqref{eqn:exact_recovery_condition} indicates that the structural information of the non-uniform hypergraph is stronger than the uniform one.
+Exact recovery may be achievable when all uniform layers are aggregated, even if it is impossible when any of the uniform layers is used in isolation.
+An example with explicit formula is discussed in \cite{Wang2023ITLimits}.